Achievable logoAchievable logo

 Moderate growth / capital appreciation

-Investing in common stock typically comes with at least a moderate amount of risk.
-Investors seeking capital appreciation (buy low, sell high) from common stocks without exposure to significant risk tend to have a moderate growth (sometimes referred to simply as ‘growth’) investment objective.
+Investing in common stock typically involves at least a moderate level of risk.
+Investors seeking capital appreciation (buy low, sell high) through common stocks - without taking on extreme risk - often have a moderate growth objective (sometimes called simply “growth”).

 Specific investments suitable for a moderate growth objective include: